onxzy/obscur/README.md

 ObscuR is a specialized tool designed for **Cyber Threat Intelligence (CTI)** with a focus on malware surveillance across dark web hidden services.
 This tool enables security professionals to monitor, analyze, and structure cyber threats.

+This tool was developed as a final year project for our engineering degree in collaboration with [Noah](https://github.com/noahbal) and [Elina Roussel](https://github.com/elinaroussel).

 ### The Challenge

 The dark web represents a critical but challenging source of threat intelligence, accessible only through specialized tools like the **Tor** network.
 Forums, marketplaces, and hidden services on the dark web often contain early indicators of emerging cyber threats, including: